Best Hearing Aids for SeniorsPublished On

 - Will my hearing loss get worse?

-- Is the type of hearing loss I have genetic?
+- Is the hearing loss I have genetic?

 - Did any form of medications or diet cause my hearing loss?